 The noise pollution can come from many places, including your crew, equipment, generators and traffic.
 The more time you spend filming at night, the more likely it will be that you will run into a situation where the noise pollution becomes an issue.

-There are three main types of noise you will encounter: Traffic and noise from your crew & equipment.
+There are three main types of noise you will encounter: Traffic, and noise from your crew, and equipment.

 During the day, you may not even notice traffic noise because it is all around us.
 However, when filming at night, this is one of the most difficult noises to get rid of during post-production.

 Traffic noise is created by cars and trucks passing by on the road near your shoot location at high speeds.